apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 We would like to know how many RPCs a run of TeraSort generates and therefore how big the load in terms of number of IOPS is at the namenode for a real-world application.
-We run TeraSort and measured the number of IOPS at the namenode with 4 executors, 8 executors and 12 executors.
+We run TeraSort on a data set of 200GB and measured the number of IOPS at the namenode with 4 executors, 8 executors and 12 executors.
 Every executor runs 12 cores.
 For this experiment, we use a single namenode instance.
 We plot the distribution of the number of IOPS measured at the